uglyrobot/infinite-uploads/readme.txt

 - Easy File Manager - Use the WordPress Media Library to manage files in the cloud without an FTP/SFTP manager
 - Bulk transfer - move existing media files to or from the cloud with a click or WP CLI command
 - Simple restore - no contract and easy to restore all your files to your media library
+- Universal compatability - Works with all well-coded plugins and themes including eCommerce and performance optimization

 ### Better Performance, Less Time, Lower-cost
 If you upload a lot of images, publish video content, share motion graphics, want to add big beautiful video backgrounds, have a podcast, or stream large audio files for sermons or lectures, you will save time, resources, and improve performance by moving your files to Infinite Uploads.
 Keep your site moving at top-speed with dedicated media delivery that seamlessly integrates with WordPress.